I'm a former Civil Servant, with a Masters degree in Counselling and Psychotherapy,

 and a Bachelors degree in Psychology.

-dealing with grief, trauma, abuse and poor self worth.
+grief, trauma, abuse and poor self worth.

-I counsel clients nationwide, online and over the phone.
+I counsel clients nationwide, online and over the phone

 Frances Varney